michaelcolletti/AutoSetGen/README.md

 *GPTScript rocks!
 This is partially a fanboy post.*
 - The GPTScript framework will be used to automate and make repeatable complex tasks.

-### AutoSetGen: Use GPTScript and Generate a multi genre Setlist based on Age, Zip Code
+### AutoSetGen: Use GPTScript and Generate a multi genre setlist based on Age, Zip Code

 - Install [gptscript](https://github.com/gptscript-ai/gptscript) now.
 Get started by visiting [GPTScript get started](https://github.com/gptscript-ai/gptscript?tab=readme-ov-file#getting-started).